rankutah/blog/sites/rodmaxfielddds/content/services/dentures.md

 {{< /col >}}
 {{< /cols >}}

-### I Have Dentures, do I Still Need to See a Dentist?
+### I Have Dentures — Do I Still Need to See a Dentist?

 Yes!
 Since there is no longer the support of natural teeth, the bone will begin to recede, slowly changing how well the denture fits.
-Over the course of time dentures will wear and need to be relined.
+Over time, dentures will wear and need to be relined.
 Eventually they may need to be replaced in order to keep the jaw alignment normal.

 Regular dental exams are still important for anyone with dentures so that the health of the oral tissues can be checked.